 The Deathadder V2 uses a 20,000 DPI Razer Focus+ optical sensor, and while big numbers don't necessarily equate to quality, here they do.
 Razer's newest tech delivers flawless tracking, even if you move the mouse as fast as humanly possible.

 For the majority of games and gamers, the Deathadder V2 is a fantastic mouse.
-It's design is simple where there's no need for frills, with two perfectly placed, generously sized thumb buttons.
-I also has an excellent optical mouse sensor that will work on both hard and cloth pads, and it has the ultimate body shape for a claw or hybrid claw/palm grip.
+Its design is simple, with two perfectly placed, generously sized thumb buttons.
+It also has an excellent optical mouse sensor that will work on both hard and cloth pads, and it has the ultimate body shape for a claw or hybrid claw/palm grip.

 Read the full Razer Deathadder V2 review.

 There are plenty of affordable gaming mice worth your money today, but few you can have complete confidence in quite like the Logitech G203 Lightsync.
-It's an all-around performer, delivering stable and consistent performance within a sleek package.
+It's an all-around performer, delivering stable and consistent performance in a sleek package, and is absolutely the best cheap gaming mouse around today.
 The Logitech sensor within is rated up to 8,000 DPI, if you're interested, and it's got responsive switches throughout to ensure smooth operation.

 You might notice it's similar to the G203 Prodigy that occupied this same space before it.
 It's almost identical in every way.
 The only significant difference between the two is the inclusion of three-zone RGB lighting on the Lightsync, as opposed to the single-zone lighting on the Prodigy.
 It's not a huge change, but one that looks a treat and doesn't cost extra, in theory.
 If you can snag a bargain deal on the G203 Prodigy, we highly recommend that you move on it while stocks last.